rabestro/DatZ1165-EN/C16/TEST_CASE.md

 The program checks is given matrix symmetric.

 Enter size of square matrix (0 for exit):
+-3
+The number should be positive or zero.

+Enter size of square matrix (0 for exit):
+1
+Enter 1 numbers representing the square matrix:
+7
+Is the matrix symmetric by ... main diagonal: true side diagonal: true
+   horizontal: true
+     vertical: true

+Enter size of square matrix (0 for exit):
+2
+Enter 4 numbers representing the square matrix:
+0 0
+0 0
+Is the matrix symmetric by ... main diagonal: true side diagonal: true
+   horizontal: true
+     vertical: true

+Enter size of square matrix (0 for exit):

+Enter size of square matrix (0 for exit):
 The program checks is given matrix symmetric.

 Enter size of square matrix (0 for exit):